-SECTION 7.
+SECTION 8.
 In the event of a vacancy in the office of President, the Vice President shall become President and shall assume the duties and authority of that office for the remainder of that term.
 If a vacancy in the office of Vice President occurs during the first or second year of a term, such vacancy shall be filled by the NSEA Board of Directors, which shall elect a successor to serve until the next meeting of the Delegate Assembly.
+The Delegate Assembly shall then elect a successor for the remainder of the term.
+In the event a vacancy occurs during the third year of a term, the NSEA Board of Directors shall elect a successor for the remainder of the term.
+If a vacancy in the office of Secretary/Treasurer occurs during the first or second year of a term, such vacancy shall be filled by the NSEA Board of Directors, which shall elect a successor to serve until the next meeting of the Delegate Assembly.
 The Delegate Assembly shall then elect a successor for the remainder of the term.
 In the event a vacancy occurs during the third year of a term, the NSEA Board of Directors shall elect a successor for the remainder of the term.
 If a vacancy in the office of NEA Director occurs during the first or second year of a term, the NSEA Board of Directors shall recommend the appointment of an interim NEA Director to the NEA Board of Directors.
 Such interim Director shall assume the duties until a new NEA Director to complete the unexpired term is elected at the next Delegate Assembly.
 In the event a vacancy occurs during the third year of a term, the NSEA Board of Directors shall recommend the appointment of an interim Director to the NEA Board of Directors to assume the duties for the remainder of the term.

-■ Article III: Board of Directors
+Article III: Board of Directors

 SECTION 1.
-The NSEA Board of Directors shall consist of the President; the Vice President; the NEA Directors for Nebraska; the at-large representatives of the Ethnic Minority Affairs Committee (EMAC), the Higher Education Academy, and Education Support Professionals (ESPs); elected representatives of NSEA-Retired and the NSEA Aspiring Educators; and representatives of each NSEA district association.
+The NSEA Board of Directors shall consist of the President; the Vice President; the Secretary/ Treasurer; the NEA Director(s) for Nebraska; the at-large representatives of the Ethnic Minority Affairs Committee (EMAC), the Higher Education Academy, and Education Support Professionals (ESPs); elected representatives of NSEA-Retired and the NSEA Aspiring Educators; and representatives of each NSEA district association.
 The Board shall be apportioned on the basis of one person-one vote.
 Each NSEA district association shall be entitled to at least one member on the NSEA Board of Directors.
 Each district association member of the Board must represent the same number of constituents (with variation not to exceed plus or minus 10 percent).
 The representation ratio of NSEA Board of Directors members to constituents shall be determined by the NSEA Board of Directors.